 Shoresh David is a congregation of Jews and non-Jews who come together to worship the Lord in unity.
-Our Services include liturgy in Hebrew and English, prayer, a message from God’s Word, Shabbat School for the children, Messianic Praise and Worship and Davidic Dance.
-Our Shabbat Service features Praise & Worship and ends with a traditional Havdalah Service to mark the end of Shabbat as we begin a new week.
-We then fellowship together with a “nosh” (light snack).
+Our Services include liturgy in Hebrew and English, prayer, a message from God’s Word, and Messianic Praise and Worship.
+We then fellowship together with “nosh” (a light snack).

 It is our desire to bring the Spirit of the Lord to everyone we meet in the greater Southshore area (Riverview, Apollo Beach, Wimauma, and Sun City Center).
 We welcome all visitors.
 If you are new to the community or congregation, please introduce yourself as I would love to meet you.
 For further questions, you may contact us at 813-760-3269.
 We look forward to seeing you soon.